bneff84/pop-os-bootstrap/README.md

 ### wp-cli
 The [wp-cli](https://wp-cli.org) script.
 AKA the missing CLI for Wordpress.
 Installed by default and globally accessible.
 If you ever need to update this, just download a new version to `{bootstrap_root}/helpers/wp-cli`

+### mageafterpull
+To quickly run all your "after pull" tasks on any Magento project (composer install, setup:upgrade, etc).
+Auto-detects the current version of Magento being used and handles all the standard upgrade tasks for that version.

+### mageclean
+To quickly clear all appropriate caches, generated files, etc in both Magento 1 and Magento 2, use this command.
+It should be run from the Magento root, and will auto-detect the Magento version in use and clear all appropriate caches.

 ### php-version
 To change PHP versions, use the `php-version` helper script which will allow you to easily swap between PHP versions for